- Who we are

 It is mainly used to treat problems associated with Borderline Personality Disorder/Emotionally Unstable Personality Disorder such as:

-- Using alcohol or substances to control emotions
+- Using alcohol or substances to manage emotions

 - Eating problems such as binge eating